kopavel/KiCadLogicalSchemeSimulator/schemaParts/counter/MultiPartCounter.md

 - `Cp`- clock input.
   p - part ID in range [a…z]
   sensible to raising edge.
-- `Rp`- reset input
+- `Rx`- reset inputs
-  p - part ID in range [a…z]
+  x - number in range [0…reset_amount-1]
   sensible to raising edge.
+  multiple pins combined in `AND` principal.

 #### Output names: